 By default, both the VNC client and server try to communicate securely via a self-signed SSL certificate, which is generated after installation.
 You can either use the default one, or replace it with your own.
-When using the self-signed certificate, you need to confirm its signature before the first connection.
+When using the self-signed certificate, you need to confirm its signature before the first connection-both in the VNC viewer and the Web browser.

-8.3.2 Initiating a One-time VNC Session
+10.3.2 Initiating a One-time VNC Session

-To connect to a one-time VNC session, a VNC viewer must be installed, see also Section 8.1, "The vncviewer Client".
+To connect to a one-time VNC session, a VNC viewer must be installed, see also Section 10.1, "The vncviewer Client".
+Alternatively use a JavaScript-capable Web browser to view the VNC session by entering the following URL: http://jupiter.example.com:5801

-8.3.3 Configuring One-time VNC Sessions
+10.3.3 Configuring One-time VNC Sessions